MagicStack/MagicPython/README.md

 with [Sublime Text](http://www.sublimetext.com) and [Atom](http://atom.io).
 It is meant to be a drop-in replacement for the default Python package.

-The main motivation behind this package was the difficulty of using modern Python with other common syntax highlighters.
-They do a good job of the 90% of the language, but then fail on the nuances of some very useful, but often overlooked features.
-Function annotations tend to freak out the highlighters in various ways.
-Newly introduced keywords and magic methods are slow to be integrated.
-Another issue is string highlighting, where all raw strings are often assumed to be regular expressions or special markup used by `.format` is completely ignored.
-Bumping into all of these issues on daily basis eventually led to the creation of this package.

 ## Installation Instructions